 The Company does not have employment agreements with four of its five named executive officers.
-Therefore, these officers are employees at will and a termination of these four named executive officers as of December 31, 2007 would not have triggered any payment obligations of the Company under their employment arrangements.
-However, under some of the Company's other benefit plans, the named executive officers would have been entitled to receive payments if a termination or change in control happened on December 31, 2007.
-Mr. Beckett is employed pursuant to an employment agreement; however, Mr. Beckett's employment agreement does not provide for any termination of change in control payments.
+Therefore, these officers are employees at will and a termination of these five named executive officers as of December 31, 2008 would not have triggered any payment obligations of the Company under their employment arrangements.
+However, under some of the Company's other benefit plans, the named executive officers would have been entitled to receive payments if a termination or change in control happened on December 31, 2008.
+Mr. Beckett is employed pursuant to an employment agreement; however, Mr. Beckett's employment agreement does not provide for any termination or change in control payments.

 The Deferred Compensation Plan provides that in the event of any termination of a named executive officer, or a change in control of the Company, the named executive officers affected by the termination or change in control are entitled to receive the entire amount of the deferred compensation in their account as of the next valuation date after such event.
 The named executive officer may elect whether to receive the deferred compensation in one lump sum, or in annual payments over ten years.
-[Mr. Beckett does not participate in this plan.]
-In the event that each of the named executive officers experienced a termination event on December 31, 2007, each would be entitled to receive the following amounts under the Deferred Compensation Plan:
+Mr. Beckett does not participate in this plan.
+In the event that each of the named executive officers experienced a termination event on December 31, 2008, each would be entitled to receive the following amounts under the Deferred Compensation Plan:

-Stephen P. Wilson \$508,426
+Stephen P. Wilson \$578,837

+Robert C. Haines II N/A

-Steve P. Foster \$282,518
+Steve P. Foster \$322,545

 D.J.
-Benjamin Jackson \$212,803
+Benjamin Jackson \$247,190

-Bernard H. Wright, Jr. \$247,784
+Bernard H. Wright, Jr. \$283,410

-The Option Award Plan contains a double-trigger change of control clause that provides an acceleration of vesting for the option holder upon a change of control as follows: the period beginning three months prior to the effective date of any change of control of the Company and ending on the first anniversary of such a change of control, one hundred percent of the options granted which have been outstanding for at least six months shall vest and be exercisable by the option holder in the event that (a) the option holder's status as an employee is involuntarily terminated by the Company for any reason other than cause, or (b) the option holder's duties, title, or compensation from the Company.
-Thus, if there was a change in control on December 31, 2007 and the named executive officers were terminated or experienced material reductions in their duties, all of the options held by the named executive officers for longer than six months would vest.
+The Option Award Plan contains a double-trigger change of control clause that provides an acceleration of vesting for the option holder upon a change of control as follows: the period beginning three months prior to the effective date of any change of control of the Company and ending on the first anniversary of such a change of control, one hundred percent of the options granted which have been outstanding for at least six months shall vest and be exercisable by the option holder in the event that (a) the option holder's status as an employee is involuntarily terminated by the Company for any reason other than cause, or (b) the option holder voluntarily terminates his status as an employee as the result of a material reduction in the option holder's duties, title, or compensation from the Company.
+Thus, if there was a change in control on December 31, 2008 and the named executive officers were terminated or experienced material reductions in their duties, all of the options held by the named executive officers for longer than six months would vest.
 Upon such events, the named executive officers would have options convertible into the following amount of shares of the Company's common stock vest: